 Olly Frankland graduated with a 1st in Biology with Environmental Sciences (BSc Hons) in 2010.
 He joined TRESOC as an intern in 2011 and became an invaluable policy researcher, advocate in the local community and communications volunteer, setting up the TRESOC blog and supporting our events.
 Olly is now Business Advisor with RegenSW and was elected to the Tresoc Board in December 2014.

 Alastair has grown into the role of Engineering Director, having worked for over a year with Tresoc as project manager for the Shine Project.
 Previously, Alastair worked on various renewable energy projects in his native South Africa, including a way to substitute electricity, paraffin or deforesting wood (for cooking fuel) with clean burning biogas from organic waste.
-He recently gained an MSc in marine renewable energy at Plymouth University, has worked part time for RegenSW and Argand Solutions.
+He recently gained an MSc in marine renewable energy at Plymouth University and has worked for RegenSW and Argand Solutions.
 He is currently Plymouth Project Manager of the South West Energy Unit.
 SWEU has the mandate to assist public and private/community with energy efficiency and renewable energy projects across the SW.
 Joined Dec 2014.

 WHAT OUR MEMBERS HAVE TO SAY

 TRESOC represents exactly the kind of organisation on which the future of energy in the UK will come increasingly to depend.